Market power: Market structure

-In economics, market structure depicts how different industries are characterized and differentiated based upon the types of goods the firms sell (homogenous/heterogenous) and the nature of competition within the industry.
-The degree of market power firms assert in different markets are relative to the market structure that the firms operate in.
+In economics, market structure can profoundly affect the behavior and financial performance of firms.
+Market structure depicts how different industries are characterized and differentiated based upon the types of goods the firms sell (homogenous/heterogenous) and the nature of competition within the industry.
+The degree of market power firms assert in different markets depend on the market structure that the firms operate in.
 There are four main forms of market structures that are observed: perfect competition, monopolistic competition, oligopoly, and monopoly.
+Perfect competition and monopoly represent the two extremes of market structure, respectively.
+Monopolistic competition and oligopoly exist in between these two extremes.

 Perfect competition power

+"Perfect Competition" refers to a market structure that is devoid of any barriers or interference and describes those marketplaces where neither corporations nor consumers are powerful enough to affect pricing.
+In terms of economics, it is one of the many conventional market forms and the optimal condition of market competition.
 The concept of perfect competition represents a theoretical market structure where the market reaches an equilibrium that is Pareto optimal.
 This occurs when the quantity supplied by sellers in the market equals the quantity demanded by buyers in the market at the current price.
 Firms competing in a perfectly competitive market faces a market price that is equal to their marginal cost, therefore, no economic profits are present.
 The following criteria need to be satisfied in a perfectly competitive market: